Minestom/minestom.net/docs/setup/dependencies.md

 # Dependencies

 ::: info
 Minestom needs Java 21 or newer in order to run.
-If you are using Gradle, you must use version 7.2 or higher.
+If you are using Gradle, you must use version 8.5 or higher.
 :::

-Adding Minestom to your Java project is really simple, you only need to add a few repositories:
+Adding Minestom to your Java project is done just like a normal library.

 ## Repositories